-Managing PermissionsThe permissions assigned to each MIDAS user who authenticates against your Active Directory are derived from the name of Primary Group the user is a member of within your Active Directory, and the permissions associated with the corresponding MIDAS User Group with the same name.
+Managing PermissionsThe permissions assigned to each MIDAS user who authenticates against your Active Directory are derived from the name of Primary Group the user is a member of within your Active Directory, and the permissions associated with the corresponding User Group in your MIDAS software with the same name.

-If an AD user has no "Primary Group" set, and MIDAS isn't configured to block such users, MIDAS will instead default to allocating the user a very basic/restrictive set of "view only" permissions instead.
+If an AD user has no "Primary Group" set, and your MIDAS system isn't configured to block such users, the software will instead default to allocating the user a very basic/restrictive set of "view only" permissions instead.

 To set a user's Primary Group in your Active Directory: